 Planting the tank was the most difficult part of the setup.
-My goal was to fill in the little crevices of the rocks with plants so it took some effort to plant where I could find exposed soil or tight crevices.
-As for the terrestrial pond plants, I had to wash the soil off to expose the roots then replant them into the aqua soil.
-I left a small space between the cliffs and the majority of the soil area so I could add some emersed plants, and moss.
+My goal was to fill in the little crevices of the rocks with plants.
+It took some effort to plant where I could find exposed soil or tight crevices.
+As for the terrestrial pond plants, I had to wash the soil off to expose the roots then replanted them in the aqua soil.
+I left a small space between the cliffs and the soil so I could add some plants and moss.
 Hopefully, this proves to add some nice detail as it grows in.
-After I filled the tank, I made sure to betta-proof it by adding in pebbles to any tight spots my betta might get stuck in.
+After I filled the tank, I made sure to betta-proof it by adding pebbles to any tight spots he could get stuck in.

-Since the initial setup, everything seems to be doing very well with lots of plant growth and a very happy betta.
-It has quickly become one of my favorite setups as the bog garden added such different aesthetics compared to the rest of my tanks.
-Naturally, many tweaks and adjustments have been made, but the constant progress I make in this hobby is what keeps me entertained!
+Everything seems to be doing very well since the initial setup!
+Lots of plant growth and a very happy betta.
+It has quickly become one of my favorite setups as the bog garden adds such different aesthetics compared to the rest of my tanks.
+Naturally, many tweaks and adjustments have been made.
+It’s the constant progress we make in this hobby that keeps us entertained!
 I hope this setup has inspired you to try something new!